HeavyMedl/lists/README.md

 ------
 **Description**: An Array of an Array of Variables and Array of Variables or a String (psuedo-tuple) is returned.
 The first element is the longest prefix of an Array of Variables or a String that satisfy a predicate Function f.
 The second element is the rest of the list.

-**Signature Definition**: Give arg 1 an Array of Variables or String.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get an Array of an Array of Variables and Array of Variables or a String (psuedo-tuple).

 **Example Usage**: